 - Columbia Business Magazine's "Legal Elite of the Midlands", 2016 and 2019

-- Selected to Leadership Columbia Class of 2020
+- Leadership Columbia Class of 2020

 John authored The Rise and Fall of Crossmann: The South Carolina Supreme Court’s Double Take on Whether a CGL Insurance Policy Covers Progressive Property Damage Resulting From Faulty Workmanship, 63 S.C.
 L. Rev. 887 (2012).